Prompting Basics

 • A complex request with context, constraints, and format requirements

-The quality of your prompt directly determines the quality of the output.
+The quality of your prompt determines the quality of the output.
+This is the rule everything else hangs off.

 The Golden Rule